sisrfeng/coc-wiki/Using-workspaceFolders.md

 ## Persist workspace folders

+You can make use of vim's session for persist workspace folders.

-The variable `g:WorkspaceFolders` is used to store the current workspace folders.
-Use `set sessionoptions+=globals` in your vimrc if you want to restore workspace folders in future sessions.
+As global variable `g:WorkspaceFolders` is used to store workspace folders, you need add `set sessionoptions+=globals` to your vimrc if you want to restore workspace folders when session loaded.